timegnome/Maze/README.md

 Alternative option is to build the maze with individual pages and have them displayed using a link.
 However, this will run off a web server without the need for many html locations.

+Too run this Maze download the FlaskApp folder and app.py outside of it.
+Proceed to run the app.py after installing the necessary modules.